top of page

 waist.png

-Torso + Arms
+Torso

-Bust: across the nipples, around the widest part of the breast
+3. Bust circumference: across the nipples, around the widest part of the breast

-Underbust: directly under the breasts
+4. Under bust circumference: directly under the breasts

-Waist: narrowest part around the torso, roughly about 6 cm above the belly button
+5. Waist circumference: narrowest part around the torso, roughly about 6 cm above the belly button

-* Jugular is the dimple between your collarbones at the front.
+* Jugular is the dimple between your collarbones at the front

 ** 7th cervical vertebra is the bony bump at the lower part of your neck that you’ll feel if you gently tilt your head forward and rub the back of your neck.